coderabbitai/coderabbit-docs/blog/ai-transforming-traditional-code-review-practices-2024-03-29/blog.md

 - Error Prone: Subtle bugs and dependency issues can be missed, especially in complex or large codebases.
 This can lead to vulnerabilities, and technical debt released into the wild.
 - Knowledge Silos: Technical knowledge tends to get siloed, especially in large teams.
 This silo effect can prevent a thorough understanding of the codebase, reducing the effectiveness of code reviews.

 Where there are humans doing work, there are imperfections and risks of blind spots.
-To make matters worse, developers that spend [more than a day a week](https://blog.codacy.com/10-facts-about-code-reviews-and-quality#)reviewing code don’t have any correlation to improvements in perceived code quality.
+To make matters worse, developers that spend [more than a day a week](https://blog.codacy.com/10-facts-about-code-reviews-and-quality#) reviewing code don’t have any correlation to improvements in perceived code quality.
 There is also no correlation in terms of more time shipping new features (as opposed to fixing bugs or paying back tech debt).

 ## The AI revolution in software development